Return to “The Rights” table of contents

 Common Questions

-Amending Article V is crucial because it currently makes changing the Constitution nearly impossible, limiting essential reforms.
+This amendment is crucial because it currently makes changing the Constitution nearly impossible, limiting essential reforms.
 With Article V’s high barriers, it’s challenging to pass vital amendments, even for laws the majority supports.
 Major issues like term limits, abolishing the Electoral College, or reforming the Senate and Supreme Court are unlikely to happen if Article V remains unchanged.
 Making Article V easier to amend would empower citizens to address pressing issues and modernize the Constitution to reflect today’s values and needs.

-Why is the Constitution so difficult to amend, what problems has that created in the past, and what problems could it create in the future?
+Why is the Constitution currently so difficult to amend, what problems has that created in the past, and what problems could it create in the future?

 The Founding Fathers made the Constitution hard to amend to unite the 13 colonies, overcoming deep divisions after the failures of the Articles of Confederation, which had left the nation too weak and decentralized.
 This innovative Constitution created a stronger federal government while protecting states’ rights, but its rigidity soon became a double-edged sword.